 How much RAM do you need?
 More than 2 gigs

 Let’s start low.
-Life with 2 gigs of RAM in 2018 is miserable.
+Life with 2 gigs of RAM in 2020 is miserable, and life with that amount of memory has been miserable for a while now.
 I think Windows 10 will try to run on 1 gig.
 If you only keep a couple of web pages open at a time, and only do simple word processing and spreadsheets and aren’t creating complex documents, a 2-gig computer can handle the work.
 But it will boot up and load applications slowly.

 I had a machine with 2 gigs of RAM until about 2011.
 The motherboard wouldn’t take any more than that.
 When the power supply died, I took that as the excuse to build a new machine.
 I was glad I did.
 That machine ran Windows 7.
 Windows 10 is supposed to be more memory efficient than Windows 7, but I don’t think it is anymore.
 That’s only a problem on really low-memory machines though.

 I think we’ve beat that topic to death.
 It’s pretty safe to say in 2020 that 4 gigs of RAM is the practical minimum for running Windows, and that’s been the case for a couple of years at least.
 With 4 gigs you can have a few web pages you have open at once and not run out of memory.
 You can have a couple of applications open and the computer won’t necessarily bog down, depending on how large and complex your documents are.

 If you’re into gaming, most games require at least 4 gigs of RAM and recommend more than that.
 For some games you might be able to get by on 4 GB, but most titles are much more comfortable with more than that.